AlexChelseaFC/TestTask/README.md

 In order to start the test you need to build module and then you will have 3 ways how to start the app and test

 1. By the button on the top of the IDE
-2. By the package (click right button on the package and start the test)
+2. By the class AndroidTestForAppMobileAssignment (click right button on the class and start the test)
 3. By command './gradlew connectedCheck'

 ## Additional information